interTwin-eu/itwinai/use-cases/3dgan/README.md

 The following is preliminary and not 100% ML/scientifically sound.

-1. As inference dataset we can reuse training/validation dataset, for instance the one downloaded from Google Drive folder.
+1. As inference dataset we can reuse training/validation dataset, for instance the one downloaded from Google Drive folder: if the dataset root folder is not present, the dataset will be downloaded.
-The inference dataset is a set of H5 files stored inside `exp_data` sub-folders.
+The inference dataset is a set of H5 files stored inside `exp_data`
+sub-folders:

     ```text
     ├── exp_data